mvolkmann/blog/src/swift/CloudKit.md

 ## Data

-To view all the records of a given type:
+To view (query) all the records of a given type:

 - In the left nav under "Data", click "Records".
 - Select a record type from the "RECORD TYPE" dropdown.